What is daily.dev?

 How does the filtering work?

 That's a great question!
-Once we've collected and ranked articles, the last process is to filter them.
+Once we've collected and ranked posts, the last process is to filter them.
 Filtering is our way to help you personalize your feed according to your specific interests.
 By applying certain filters on your feed, daily.dev will super-charge it with relevant content!

 The easiest way to start is by using the sidebar to choose tags you want to follow, and the feed will automatically curate relevant content accordingly.